-Our closest relationship as spelled out by the attachment theory shape our perceptions of the world and others (Bowlby, 1960).
+Our closest relationship as spelled out by the attachment theory, shapes our perceptions of the world and others (Bowlby, 1960).
 Perhaps the saying that we become the five people we spend most of our time with has some scientific merit.
-The closer the bond the bigger the impact.
+The closer the bond, the bigger the impact.

 A Look at Forgiveness After Cheating and Adultery